NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 A. General Description of Advisory Firm

-BrightPlan LLC (“BrightPlan”) offers a comprehensive employee financial wellness service (“Financial Wellness”) that includes education, goals-based planning, investment advice, and comprehensive personal financial management that helps employees achieve financial success.
+BrightPlan LLC ("BrightPlan") offers a comprehensive employee financial wellness service ("Financial Wellness") that includes education, goals-based planning, investment advice, and comprehensive personal financial management that helps employees achieve financial success.
 BrightPlan is the first financial wellness solution certified for fiduciary excellence that is personalized, actionable and integrated with employer benefits.
 BrightPlan is led by a team of experienced Silicon Valley executives and technology innovators with extensive software and industry expertise.
 BrightPlan combines transformational digital capabilities with access to financial advisors to make wealth management accessible to everyone, regardless of net worth.
-BrightPlan is a Delaware limited liability company formed in 2015 and is a wholly owned subsidiary of BrightPlan Group, Inc. (“BPG”).
-BPG’s ultimate principal owners are Marthin De Beer (CEO) and Robert Wallace.
+BrightPlan is a Delaware limited liability company formed in 2015 and is a wholly owned subsidiary of BrightPlan Group, Inc. ("BPG").
+No individual or entity owns more than 25% of BPG.

 BrightPlan is focused on the Employee Financial Wellness market.
 Employers are recognizing that employee financial stress is impacting employee well-being and their bottom line.
 Stressed employees are less productive, miss more work, are less engaged and more likely to leave their jobs.
 Many employers are looking to Financial Wellness programs that provide education and tools to help employees adopt positive financial behaviors to manage their finances, achieve their long-term financial goals and help protect against key financial risks.
 BrightPlan works with employers who provide it as a benefit for their employees.
 Additionally, Employees may choose to invest through BrightPlan and pay an additional fee based on assets under management.